 Employee or Person Not Resident in Québec

 You must make source deductions and pay employer contributions with respect to the salary or wages paid to an employee who is not resident in Québec if one or more of the basic conditions are met.
-However, there may be special requirements.
+There may be special requirements.

-If you make a payment, other than in the course of regular and continuous employment, to a person (including a corporation) not resident in Canada for services the person provided to you in Québec, see Payments Made to Persons Not Resident in Canada That Perform Services for You in Québec.
+If you make a payment, other than in the course of regular and continuous employment, to a person (including a corporation) not resident in Canada for services the person performed for you in Québec, see Payments Made to Persons Not Resident in Canada That Perform Services for You in Québec.

-You are not required to withhold income tax from the salary or wages (or a portion thereof) that you pay to any of the following:
+You are not required to withhold income tax from the salary or wages (or a portion thereof) that you pay to: